-Recognise and raise awareness of Indigenous cultural heritage and Traditional Owner values of water.

-Catchment: aligning our effort and impact

-- Improve collective understanding and management of water across the catchment. - Identify and advocate for new initiatives across the catchment for a cleaner, healthier and cooler catchment. - Create a shared story and vision which inspires collective impact and resourcing.

-Membership

-The Task Force is a partnership between government and community organisations who are actively engaged in water improvement initiatives within the Edgars Creek and Edwardes Lake Catchment.
-The partners that make up the membership of the collaboration include (each voting):

-- Friends of Edwardes Lake

-- Friends of Merri Creek

-- Friends of Edgars Creek

-- Merri Creek Management Committee

-- Reservoir Frogs Water Watch Group

-- Yarra Valley Water

-- Wurundjeri Woi Wurrung
+Depending and roles overspace of Indigenous sultural heritage and Recognise and raise awareness of Indigenous cultural heritage and Traditional Owner values of water.
+Catchment: aligning our effort and impact Improve collective understanding and management of water across the catchment.
+Identify and advocate for new initiatives across the catchment for a cleaner, healthier and cooler catchment.
+Create a shared story and vision which inspires collective impact and resourcing.
+ToR Clause 4 Membership The Task Force is a partnership between government and community organisations who are actively engaged in water improvement initiatives within the Edgars Creek and Edwardes Lake Catchment.
+The partners that make up the membership of the collaboration include (each voting): Friends of Edwardes Lake Friends of Merri Creek Friends of Edgars Creek Merri Creek Management Committee Reservoir Frogs Water Watch Group Yarra Valley Water Wurundjeri Woi Wurrung Melbourne Water Environment Protection Authority Moreland City Council Darebin City Council Each member shall be represented by one person from each partnering organisation.
+This Task Force comprises of Councillor(s) appointed by Council annually and a Council Officer nominated by the Chief Executive Officer (all non- voting).
+ToR Clause 5 Chairperson The chairperson's primary role is to facilitate the Task Force meetings and discussions.

-- Melbourne Water

-- Environment Protection Authority

-- Moreland City Council

-- Darebin City Council

-Each member shall be represented by one person from each partnering organisation.

-This Task Force comprises of Councillor(s) appointed by Council annually and a Council Officer nominated by the Chief Executive Officer (all non-voting).

-Chairperson

-The chairperson's primary role is to facilitate the Task Force meetings and discussions.
 This entails ensuring that all parties are heard and that all participants demonstrate a shared value mind-set and constructive collaborative behaviours.
 The chairperson facilitates the identification and prioritisation of opportunities to be explored and ensures partners undertake prioritised actions.
 A rotating chair will be determined by the Task Force.
 To begin with Cr Gaetano Greco will be the designated Chair.

-Governance Structure

-The Task Force is led and hosted by Darebin City Council.
+ToR Clause 6 Governance Structure The Task Force is led and hosted by Darebin City Council.
 The progress and activities of the Task Force will be reported to Council by the Task Force Lead Officer on a bi-annual basis.
 Membership of the Task Force consists of a representative from each partner organisation.
 The representatives will strive to:

-Bring a 'whole of organisation' perspective.

-- Communicate within their own organisations to brief, gather and consider information to contribute to decision making processes. - Report back on funding contributions from the organisations that they represent. - Seek out opportunities to co-design, co-fund and co-deliver initiatives through either budget bids, business cases or grant applications. - Advise on strategic direction and priority setting. - Support financial management processes (including researching funding opportunities and business cases). - Contribute to decision making and direct action within their own organisation where necessary. - Be considerate of each organisation's resources, circumstances, policies and strategic direction.

-Contributions of Members Water agencies:

-- Liaison with business customers
+Communicate within their own organisations to brief, gather and consider information to contribute to decision making processes.
+Report back on funding contributions from the organisations that they represent.
+Seek out opportunities to co-design, co-fund and co-deliver initiatives through either budget bids, business cases or grant applications.
+Advise on strategic direction and priority setting.
+Support financial management processes (including researching funding opportunities and business cases).
+Contribute to decision making and direct action within their own organisation where necessary.
+Be considerate of each organisation's resources, circumstances, policies and strategic direction.
+ToR Clause 7 Contributions of Members Water agencies: Liaison with business customers Stormwater harvesting Fund citizen science programs Technical advice and support Flood mitigation opportunities Government agencies: Resources & coordination Access to field officers Stormwater network - flood monitoring and mapping Technical advice Enforcement Monitoring Promotion, communication and education Support and capacity building for volunteer groups Conduit between levels of government and other LGA's Community and not-for-profit groups: Access to community members and events Citizen science initiatives Grant writing skills Action on the ground Advocacy Local scale knowledge including community and environmental contexts.
+On ground experience and observations Traditional Owners: Information and knowledge Cultural heritage management skills Land management skills.
+Land management skills.
+Land management skills.
+Cultural capacity building - 'right design for Country" ToR Clause 8 Role of the Task Force Better coordination Across the catchment there are many different land managers and agencies managing different parts of the water cycle.
+The task force brings together agencies to coordinate new initiatives that deliver multiple benefits to the community and the environment.
+Information & knowledge sharing

-- Stormwater harvesting

-- Fund citizen science programs

-- Technical advice and support

-- Flood mitigation opportunities

-Government agencies:

-- Resources & coordination

-- Access to field officers

-- Stormwater network flood monitoring and mapping

-- Technical advice

-- Enforcement

-- Monitorina

-- Promotion, communication and education

-- Support and capacity building for volunteer groups

-- Conduit between levels of government and other LGA's

-Community and not-for-profit groups:

-- Access to community members and events

-- Citizen science initiatives

-- Grant writing skills

-- Action on the ground

-- Advocacy

-- Local scale knowledge including community and environmental contexts.

-- On ground experience and observations

-Traditional Owners:

-- Information and knowledge

-- Cultural heritage management skills

-- Land management skills.

-- Cultural capacity building 'right design for Country"

-- Project delivery opportunities

-Role of the Task Force